ezsystems/TweetFieldTypeBundle/docs/implement_the_tweet_type_class.md

 All native Field Types also extend the `eZ\Publish\Core\FieldType\FieldType` abstract class that implements this interface and provides implementation facilities through a set of abstract methods of its own.
 In this case, Type classes implement a mix of methods from the Field Type interface and from the abstract Field Type.

+The recommended way to allow the Field Type to be able to generate content name is through implementing the `eZ\Publish\SPI\FieldType\Nameable` interface.
+It was also used in this tutorial.

 Let’s go over those methods and their implementation.

 ### Identification method